SDS And Why

 Sometimes, new research reveals previously unknown risks.
 A chemical once considered safe might now show long-term health effects.
 When that happens, the SDS gets revised.
 Again, you’re on the hook for staying current.

 So how often should you check?
+At minimum, annually.
 But if you’re using high-risk chemicals—or if your industry is under scrutiny—you might need quarterly reviews.
-Because of that, at minimum, annually.
 Some companies automate this with SDS management software.
 Others assign a safety coordinator to audit files every few months.

 Common Mistakes That Leave You Vulnerable